-Castlemaine Harbour is an area of existing aquaculture (mussel and oyster) sites and which can be seen as part of the intertidal habitats.
-The trestles are likely to be visible at low tide and from an elevated position only thereby not considered to impact negatively on the aesthetic quality of the site.
+Castlemaine Harbour is an area of existing aquaculture (mussel and oyster) sites which can be seen as part of the intertidal habitats.
+The trestles are only likely to be visible at low tide and from an elevated position.
+Consequently, these are not considered to impact negatively on the aesthetic quality of the site.

-The proposed site (T6/368) is located to the south of the Inner Harbour (Figure 8).
-Access is proposed to be by boat from Tullig Quay to the proposed site (Figure 9).
-The proposed site lies within the BIM SUMS navigation marks and approximately 1.5 km outside Shellfish Designated Waters for the Harbour.
-The proposed site is located on "fine to muddy fine sand with polychaetes" community complex, away from Zostera beds (Figure 10).
+The proposed site (T6/398) is located in the east of the inner Harbour (Figure 8).
+Access is proposed to be by boat to the proposed site (Figure 9).
+The proposed site lies immediately inside the BIM SUMS navigation marks and partially within the Shellfish Designated Waters for the Harbour.
+The proposed site is located on a "fine-to-muddy fine sand with polychaetes" community complex and is located away from Zostera beds (Figure 10).

-The proposed site (T6/368) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
+The proposed site (T6/398) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
 This subsite (OK468) was found during the NPWS surveys of 2009/10 to have the highest species richness across the survey period and was considered as being of considerable value to roosting waterbirds and of medium importance for waterbirds in general.
 Subsite OK468 was found to be an important area for three species of conservation interest (SCI); Light-bellied Brent Goose, Bar-tailed Godwit and Oystercatcher.
 This subsite (OK468) was classified as being of moderate risk of disturbance from aquaculture and all associated activities.